romkatv/powerlevel10k/README.md

 instant with any configuration.
 It stays well below the 50 ms mark, leaving most of the latency budget for other plugins you might install.

-### </a>What is instant prompt?
+### How do I enable instant prompt?

-*Instant Prompt* is an optional feature of Powerlevel10k.
-When enabled, it gives you a limited prompt within a few milliseconds of starting zsh, allowing you to start hacking right away while zsh is initializing.
-Once initialization is complete, the full-featured Powerlevel10k prompt will seamlessly replace instant prompt.
+See [instant prompt](#instant-prompt) to learn what instant prompt is.
+This section explains how you can enable it, and caveats that you should be aware of.

-You can enable instant prompt either by running `p10k configure` or by manually adding the following code snippet at the top of `~/.zshrc`:
+Instant prompt can be enabled either through `p10k configure` or by manually adding the following code snippet at the top of `~/.zshrc`:

 ```zsh